happypeter/happypeter.github.com/work/languages.markdown

-_2008:_ After working on kernel space for nearly a year, and wrote some simple drivers for S3C2410 chip, I want a gui program in order to manipulate the driver with the touch screen of my handhold device.
+_2008:_ After working on kernel space for nearly a year, and wrote some simple drivers for S3C2410 chip, I want a gui program in order to manipulate the driver with the touch screen of my handheld device.
 Qt was at that time the only thing I knew, so I tried some Qt code, and soon got confused by all the differences that C++ brought over C, that drove me to start my journey with C++.